Resveratrol: Cognition

 Resveratrol has been assessed for a possible effect on cognition, but with mixed evidence for an effect.
 One review concluded that resveratrol had no effect on neurological function, but reported that supplementation improved recognition and mood, although there were inconsistencies in study designs and results.

+Alzheimer's disease

+A 2022 meta-analysis provided preliminary evidence that resveratrol, alone or in combination with glucose and malate, may slow cognitive decline in Alzheimer's disease.

 Diabetes

-Although animal experiments have found some evidence that resveratrol may help improve insulin sensitivity and so potentially help manage diabetes, subsequent research on people is limited and does not support the use of resveratrol for this purpose.
+Research on people with diabetes is limited and does not support the use of resveratrol for this purpose.

 Other

-There is no significant evidence that resveratrol affects vascular endothelial function, neuroinflammation, Alzheimer's disease, skin infections or aging skin.
+There is no significant evidence that resveratrol affects vascular endothelial function, neuroinflammation, skin infections or aging skin.
 A 2019 review of human studies found mixed effects of resveratrol on certain bone biomarkers, such as increases in blood and bone alkaline phosphatase, while reporting no effect on other biomarkers, such as calcium and collagen.

 Pharmacology

 Pharmacodynamics

 Resveratrol has been identified as a pan-assay interference compound, which produces positive results in many different laboratory assays.
 Its ability for varied interactions may be due to direct effects on cell membranes.

 As of 2015, many specific biological targets for resveratrol had been identified, including NQO2 (alone and in interaction with AKT1), GSTP1, estrogen receptor beta, CBR1, and integrin αVβ.
 It was unclear at that time if any or all of these were responsible for the observed effects in cells and model organisms.